 2. Can I check out books if I'm not a Denver Seminary student?

-Colorado Christian University student and faculty may purchase a library card for $10.00/yr.
-Students from Association of Theological Schools (ATS) schools, may obtain a yearly card at no cost with proof of current student status.
+Students from the Association of Theological Schools (ATS) schools, may obtain a yearly card at no cost with proof of current student status.

 Interlibrary loan is another option for unaffiliated patrons (or Denver Seminary Doctor of Ministry students who do not live locally.)
 Most public libraries take part in interlibrary loan.
 Typically there is no cost for this service.

 3. What is the charge for a lost book?